Associate Professor of English

 Aarthi Vadde works in the field of 20th-21st century Anglophone literature with particular interests in the historical and technological forces conditioning migration and globalization.
 She looks at how literary history interfaces with theories of internationalism, the history of computation, and media studies more generally.

 Vadde is at work on a second book tentatively entitled “We the Platform: Contemporary Literature in the Sharing Economy” which considers the effect of mass amateurization on literary production and publishing practices.
-The concept of mass amateurization historicizes shifts in contemporary literary culture made possible by digital forms of writing, crowd-based informational platforms (from Twitter to Amazon Mechanical Turk), and structural changes to employment.
+The book will historicize shifts in contemporary literary culture made possible by digital forms of writing, crowd-based informational platforms (from Twitter to Amazon Mechanical Turk), and structural changes to employment.

-In addition to her monographs, Vadde is co-editing two essay collections.
-The first is on the history of literary criticism entitled The Critic as Amateur (forthcoming Bloomsbury) and the second is the 20-21st century volume of Palgrave's Handbook on Literature and Science.
+In addition to her monograph projects, Vadde is co-editor of a volume on the history of literary criticism entitled The Critic as Amateur (Bloomsbury Academic 2019).
+Read the intro here.
+She is also co-editing the 20-21st century volume of Palgrave's Handbook on Literature and Science.

 Vadde joined Duke in 2011 after completing a postdoctoral fellowship in the English Department at Harvard University.